This is an original, One-of-a-Kind pendulum design- meaning there is only one of this particular pendulum and it is available for immediate shipment.

 Included with this pendulum -Drawstring pouch, giftbox, small polishing cloth, pendulum use and care instructions.

 All of our pendulums are designed and created by AYP pendulum maker, Eva Browning (that's me!)
 When I am able to, I love to create special designs that are limited to a single piece, like the one shown here.
-These original, "One-of-a-kind" designs only come around a few times a year and feature premium quality weight-stones, gemstones and sterling silver components that I craft into unique, meaningful, functional works of art.
+These original, "One-of-a-kind" designs only come around a few times a year and feature premium quality weight-stones, gemstones and sterling silver components.